fiori/fiori/README.md

 - C# and .NET Core
 - ASP.NET and ASP.NET Core
 - SQL Server and other relational databases
-- Entity Framework and other ORMs
+- Entity Framework and Dapper
 - Web API development and integration
 - Cloud technologies (Azure)
 - Unit testing and integration testing